jknapp25/exogenesis/story.md

 "Why," he paused, "are you like me?"

-The liquid seemed to slow to a stop around them.
+The liquid seemed to thicken to a stop around them.

 "I don't know," it answered, eyes settling to the side, "but I've felt you before," brow furrowed.